inyookim/Successional-trajectories-of-isolated-urban-forests-in-South-Korea-under-drought-and-fragmentation/README.md

 # Successional-trajectories-of-isolated-urban-forests-in-South-Korea-under-drought-and-fragmentation
-Data and codes for the research analysis analysis_data.xlsx includes the plot survey outcome of Successioanal direction and environmental variable values for each plot
+Data and codes for the research analysis. analysis_data.xlsx includes the plot survey outcome of Successioanal direction and environmental variable values for each plot
 SEM.R is a code for a Structural equation model.
 RF.R is a code for a Random Forest.